• Skip to primary navigation

 Plan

-Progress patient with strengthening exercise to increase quad activation and trial straight cane at parallel bars.
+Progress patient with strengthening exercises to increase quad activation and trial straight cane at parallel bars.

 Therapist Signature: _________________ Date: _____________ Time: __________